deadmansmokin/partner-center-java-docs/docs-ref-conceptual/overview.md

 ## Installation

-The Partner Center SDK for Java is available through Maven [here].
+The Partner Center SDK for Java is available through Maven [here](https://maven.apache.org/download.cgi).
 Add the following dependency to your pom.xml:

 ```xml
 <dependency>